tinay0313/nyu-csci-ga-2271-cv-fall2021/README.md

 ## Assignment 1
 The project serves as an introduction to pytorch and builds neural networks using the MNIST and CIFAR datasets.

+## GTSRB Assignment
+The project uses the German Traffic Sign Recognition Benchmark data set and trains a CNN to perform object detection.

 ## Assignment 3
 The project explores image alignment and feature extraction methods.